JoururiChan/pcthmon/FAQ.md

 * Ask Lyra!
 She gives you her phone number when you reach the Day-Care on Route 34.
 * Gen 1's trade evolutions now evolve by having at least five vitamins' worth of EVs in the right stat: AYuka into CMugetsu with Attack EVs (from Protein), Sara into ESara with Defense (from Iron), Shinki into EShinki with Speed (from Carbos), and EElly into CYuka with Special Attack (from Calcium).
 * Item trade evolutions (like Flandre into Kingdra while holding a Dragon Scale) now evolve while holding the item.
-* Yanma, Remilia, and Piloswine evolve while knowing AncientPower.
+* AEiki, Remilia, and Piloswine evolve while knowing AncientPower.
 * TLyrica evolves into Leafeon in Ilex Forest, site of the Moss Rock.
 * TLyrica evolves into Glaceon in the Ice Path, site of the Ice Rock.
 * TLyrica evolves into Sylveon with a Shiny Stone.